Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Model overview

 No numerical broadening is applied in the DOS calculation, to ensure its width is dominated by disorder.
 The DOS histogram is built from all the levels of all InGaN configurations ($>$100,000 states), which ensures smooth tails even at low energy.

 The electron and hole distributions are assumed to follow thermalized Fermi-Dirac distributions $f_e, f_h$.
 Given a carrier density ($n_e=n_h=n$), the quasi-Fermi levels are obtained (by requiring $\int{\rho_e f_e dE}=n$), and states are filled according to $f_e$.
-Although our assumption of carrier thermalization may appear obvious, this is not necessarily the case in the presence of disorder, as discussed in detail in Appendix II.
-In short, we propose that carrier-carrier scattering between localized and delocalized states leads to overall thermalization for all states.
+Although our assumption of carrier thermalization may appear obvious, this is not necessarily the case in the presence of disorder.
+We discuss and justify this assumption in detail in Appendix II.
+In short, we propose that carrier-carrier scattering between localized and delocalized states leads to overall thermalization for all states (Fig.~\ref{fig_thermalization0}).
 As will be shown, thermalized populations lead to close agreement with experimental data, validating this assumption \textit{a posteriori}.

-The joint density of states (JDOS) $\rho_J$ is obtained, similarly to $\rho_e$ and $\rho_h$, as a histogram of all electron-hole transitions, weighed by the squared wavefunction overlap:
+The joint optical density of states (JDOS) $\rho_J$ is obtained, similarly to $\rho_e$ and $\rho_h$, as a histogram of all transitions between each electron level and each hole level, weighed by the squared wavefunction overlap:

+The overlap term accounts for the oscillator strength of each individual electron-hole transition.
+This ingredient distinguishes the present model from effective band-tail models (where disorder is accounted for with empirical tail states \cite{Romer21}), and is enabled by the explicit calculation of state wavefunctions.

 Eq.~\ref{eq_JDOS} gives the ``bare'' JDOS, i.e. in the absence of carrier populations ($n=0$).
 We further define the ``loaded'' JDOS at carrier density $n$ as:

 This quantity accounts for the change in $\rho_J$ as the levels become occupied by carriers.